Return on investment (ROI) is an economic term used to measure the profitability of a business.

 What can you measure return on investment on?

-You can measure ROI different investments within a company.
+You can measure different ROIs within a company.
 An investment can for example be time or money.
-Some of the most prevalent approaches being:
+Some of the most common approaches are return on:

 The reason why you should measure the ROI in your business is to see the financial gains from invested time and capital.
 This calculation involves dividing the profit obtained by the cost of the initial investment.
 For instance, if you spend $100 on Google advertising and generate a sale worth $200, your ROI would be $100, reflecting the return on your investment.